BFS versus DFS for fixed-level targets in ordered trees: Introduction

-Consider the set $\mathcal{T}$ of all unlabeled rooted ordered trees, which we simply refer to as \emph{ordered trees} (also called \emph{plane trees} in the literature).
-In each of these trees, we have a fixed node called a \emph{root}, as well as a fixed ordering for the children of each node.
+Consider the set $\mathcal{T}$ of all unlabeled rooted ordered trees, which we simply refer to as \emph{ordered trees} or \emph{trees}.
+In each ordered tree, we have a fixed node called a \emph{root}, as well as a fixed ordering for the children of each node.
 Let $\mathcal{T}_{n}$ denote the subset of trees in $\mathcal{T}$ having exactly $n$ edges; it is well known that the number of trees in $\mathcal{T}_{n}$ is the $n$th Catalan number

 Note that each tree in $\mathcal{T}_{n}$ has $n+1$ nodes.
 The \emph{level} of a node $v$ is the length of the unique path from $v$ to the root; thus the root is at level $0$.
 Trees will be drawn with the root at the top.